-Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
-One could easily tell them apart.
+It used to be that blogs looked like blogs and websites looked like websites.
+One could easily tell the two apart.

-Then the WordPress CMS came along and changed all this.
-Now, it’s becoming increasingly harder to tell if the website was built using a “blogging” CMS application like the WordPress platform, or if it’s been developed using website-building software.
-Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s under the surface.
+Then WordPress came along and changed all this.
+Now, it’s becoming more and more difficult to tell the difference between blogs and websites.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what’s “under the hood”.

-For website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the things that matter to most website owners, such as web development costs, ease of use, ability to maintain the site up-to-date, managing content, etc.
+For many website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that the majority of website owners care most about, like web development costs, ease of use, ability to keep the site up-to-date, managing web content, etc.

 Think about this …